qdevelopergithub/LAMP/README.md

 sudo apt install php-pear php-fpm php-dev php-zip php-curl php-xmlrpc php-gd   php-mysql php-mbstring php-xml libapache2-mod-php

 ```

-Open your web-browser and open link using IP address of your server.

-PHP app will be installed on Linux OS.
-But in our scenario everything is virtual, so the cluster is type of server which will store all the files and folders on virtual hard disk.
-Cluster File server will handle the entire load balancing and see which hard disk is idle or having lesser load and fetch data from that hard disk.
-This will ensure high availability.
-The other way to install php app on Linux is login into virtual machine and run the particular commands to install any php app.
-The Linux users know how to install extra apps if required with the help of terminal or SSH.

 ## Configuring the controller for a specific LAMP application (WordPress)